CLI Tool

 Create reusable templates for common test scenarios:

-# Create a smoke test template
+# Create a search test template

-runhuman templates create "Smoke Test" \
+runhuman templates create "Search Test" \

 --project proj_abc123 \

---schema smoke-test-schema.json
+--schema search-test-schema.json

 # Use the template

-runhuman create https://myapp.com --template tmpl_smoke_test
+runhuman create https://google.com --template "Search Test"

 Watch Mode for Local Development